karolbuda/epistasis_analysis_v2/README.md

 ## Nonlinear Transformation Exploration

 The nonlin_trans.Rmd file explores the effect of a non-linear transformation and how it can affect interpretability of epistatic data.
-It was used as a supplementary document in the manuscript.
+It was used as a supplementary file in the manuscript.

+## Structural Exploration

+The distance_analysis.R script measures the correlation between distances of alpha-carbon atoms in the PDB files, and the associate pairwise epistasis between those positions.
+It was used to generate the extended data in the manuscript.

+---

 For more information regarding the script and analyses contact Nobuhiko Tokuriki at tokuriki@msl.ubc.ca